-10.6.2 Exporting a Project to EASE 4
+10.8.2 Exporting a Project to EASE 4

-To save the current project in EASE 4 format, click on FILE > PROJECT > EXPORT and select the file location.
+To save the current project in EASE 4 format, click on FILE > PROJECT > SAVE AS, select EASE 4 as the target format, and then choose the file location.

 The exported project will include the faces along with their vertices and materials, loudspeakers along with their speaker models, as well as audience areas and listener seats.
 Drawing bitmaps are not exported.
 Processing blocks are not exported but they are added to the loudspeaker filters.
 The following changes are made during the conversion process.